James Elroy Flecker: Works and influence

 Across that angry or that glimmering sea.

-The same extract appears on the Special Air Service Memorial in Herefordshire the New Zealand Special Air Service monument at Rennie Lines in the Papakura Military Camp in New Zealand, and at the Indian Army's Special Forces Training School in Nahan, Himachal Pradesh, India.
+The same extract appears on the New Zealand Special Air Service monument at Rennie Lines in the Papakura Military Camp in New Zealand, and at the Indian Army's Special Forces Training School in Nahan, Himachal Pradesh, India.
+The extract also appears inside the sporting pavilion at Dean Close School, where Flecker was educated.